bcgov/platform-developer-docs/src/docs/automation-and-resiliency/application-resource-tuning.md

 On average, Jenkins instances in tools namespaces across the cluster are requesting much more resources than they are utilizing.
 These overcommitted Jenkins instances are one of the largest contributors to this over-allocation problem.

-In short, the recommendation is to lower compute resource requests and leverage resource limits in a burstable fashion.
+In short, the recommendation is to lower cpu resource requests and avoid setting cpu resource limits.

 This section identifies the problem and mitigation recommendation of resource over-allocation in tools namespaces.

-## Decoupling tools namespaces quotas and limit ranges

-It is recommended to decouple the quotas and limits sizing of the tools namespace from the other environment namespaces (dev, test, prod), to separately adjust the quotas and limits of the tools namespaces.

 ## OpenShift template considerations for reduced quota

 When deploying a workload such as Jenkins from the OpenShift catalog, you may not be prompted to configure all of the CPU and memory requests and limits.
-In the case of Jenkins, you may only define the memory limit (defaults to 1Gi) which will set the memory requests to the same value.
+In the case of Jenkins, the wizard will allow you to proceed while only defining the memory limit (defaults to 1Gi) which will set the memory requests to the same value.

 To accommodate a reduced project quota, the `oc patch` command (depicted above) should be used with more appropriate CPU and memory requests and quotas for all workloads in the tools project.
 Otherwise, these workloads may not become schedulable if their combined total requests/limits exceed the maximums defined by project quotas.